 If you are a current Barnard College employee, please use the internal career site to apply for this position.

-Contribute to Department committees in the context of event production as needed including but not limited to NSOP, Leadership and Civic Engagement, Student Recognition, Commencement, etc.
+Contribute to Department committees and or programming in the context of arts education as needed including but not limited to NSOP, Leadership and Civic Engagement initiatives, Student Recognition, Commencement, etc.

-Serve on campus-wide committees representing the Department, specifically if there is a need or request for representation of event production or arts education
+Serve on campus-wide committees representing the Department, specifically if there is a need or request for representation of arts education initiatives

 Other duties as assigned

 Skills, Qualifications & Requirements: